skip to main content

 Abstract

-Background: Determining parental resilience in children with cancer is essential to ensuring parents' involvement in caring for their children in hospitals.
-Existing quantitative research evaluates factors influencing resilience in mothers but has not fully explored the determinants of resilience in both parents of children with cancer.
-Studying parents more broadly is crucial, as contemporary caregiving roles increasingly involve both mothers and fathers, offering a more comprehensive understanding of family dynamics.
+Background: Determining parental resilience in children with cancer is essential to ensuring parents’ involvement in caring for children in hospitals.
+Existing quantitative research evaluates factors influencing resilience in mothers but has not fully explored the determinants of resilience in parents of children with cancer.
+Studying parents more broadly is essential, as contemporary caregiving roles increasingly involve both mothers and fathers, offering a more comprehensive understanding of family dynamics.

-Results: The average scores were as follows: resilience 27.20 (SD = 5.79), personality 102.44 (SD = 19.11), hope 24.80 (SD = 6.04), parenting stress 39.22 (SD = 10.15), coping 39.84 (SD = 9.81), and family environment 84.57 (SD = 21.87).
-Resilience was directly influenced by hope (p = 0.000), family environment (p = 0.001), and coping (p = 0.051).
-Personality indirectly influenced resilience (p = 0.004).
-Path analysis revealed a Chi-Square value of 0.000 and a Root Mean Square Error of Approximation (RMSEA) of 0.286.
-The Normed Fit Index (NFI), Comparative Fit Index (CFI), Incremental Fit Index (IFI), and Goodness-of-Fit Index (GFI) were all close to 1, indicating a nearly good model fit.
+Results: The results showed that the mean (SD) of the resilience score was 27.20 (5.79), personality 102.44 (19.11), hope 24.80 (6.04), parenting stress 39.22 (10.15), coping 39.84 (9.81), and family environment 84.57 (21.87).
+Resilience was directly influenced by hope (p=0.000), family environment (p=0.001), and coping (p=0.051).
+Personality indirectly influenced resilience (p=0.004).
+Path analysis revealed a Chi-square value of 0.000, a Root Mean Squared Estimate of Approximation (RMSEA) of 0.286, and values for the Normed Fit Index (NFI), Comparative Fit Index (CFI), Incremental Fit Index (IFI), and Goodness-of-Fit Index (GFI) were nearly close to 1, indicating the model had a nearly good fit.

 Note: This article has supplementary file(s).

-Fulltext | Research Instrument
+Fulltext View|Download | Research Instrument

 Untitled